Galser/kitchen-vagrant/README.md

 ```
 make
 ```
-*Note : Generally in the modern distributions you already have make command by deafult, if it is missing, you will need to check you OS documentation on the instructions how to install make.
+*Note : This will utilize [Makefile](Makefile) with all instructions that is prepared in this repo.
+Generally in the modern distributions you already have make command by default, if it is missing, you will need to check you OS documentation on the instructions how to install make.
 Often it will just require simple one or two commands.*

 # How to test